mozilla/firefox-translations-training/docs/opus-trainer.md

 Data augmentation helps make translation models more robust, which is especially useful for usage with noisy internet pages.

-OpusTrainer augments data on the fly, which means it will generate unique data for each epoch of training.
+OpusTrainer augments data on the fly, meaning it will generate unique data for each epoch of training.

 Supported augmentations:
 - **Upper case** - make some sentences from the dataset upper case